ponylang/crypto/CONTRIBUTING.md

 If possible, try to isolate the problem and provide just enough code to demonstrate it.
 Add any related information which might help to fix the issue.

-## How to Contribute
+## How to contribute

 This project uses a fairly standard GitHub pull request workflow.
 If you have already contributed to a project via GitHub pull request, you can skip this section and proceed to the [specific details of what we ask for in a pull request](#pull-request).
 If this is your first time contributing to a project via GitHub, read on.

 Here is the basic GitHub workflow:

 1. Fork this repo. you can do this via the GitHub website.
 This will result in you having your own copy of the repo under your GitHub account.
 2. Clone your forked repo to your local machine
 3. Make a branch for your change
 4. Make your change on that branch
 5. Push your change to your repo
 6. Use the github ui to open a PR

 Some things to note that aren't immediately obvious to folks just starting out: